 In summary, the maximum noise measured at the property line was 89 dBA.
 The post-treatment noise reduction is just over 33 dBA, resulting in a predicted noise level of 56 dBA.

-In addition to the value-engineered, extreme wind-load acoustical barriers provided by Sound Fighter® Systems, their team was also instrumental in the use of helical steel piers instead of traditional concrete piers, due to very poor soil conditions at the site.
+In addition to the value-engineered, extreme wind-load acoustical barrier solutions provided by Sound Fighter® Systems, their team was also instrumental in the use of helical steel piers instead of traditional concrete piers, due to very poor soil conditions at the site.